Lieke22/Quotes/README.md

 Ruby  v 2.1.0
 Rails v 4.0.2

+### Installation manual

+ - Download the app.
+ - In app/quotes/quotes_controller.rb: add your Flickr API keys on lign 98 and 99.
+You can apply for your API keys [here] (http://www.flickr.com/services/apps/create/apply).
+ - When you start the application, the database will be empty. (the cron job is schedulded to add a quote every 2 minutes.)
+If you'd like to try it out and don't want to wait you can load the fixtures quotes.yml.
+Use: rake db:fixtures:load RAILS_ENV=development, this will add four quotes to your database.

 ### How does it work?
 A Ruby-on-Rails application that displays random quotes.
 The application consists of a couple of components & plugins: